concretecms-community-store/community_store_stripe_elements/README.md

 This method is in contrast to [Stripe Checkout](https://github.com/concrete5-community-store/community_store_stripe_checkout), which redirects users to Stripe's external payment page, with the customer returning to the concrete5 site after payment has been made.

-A benefit of Stripe Checkout over this payment method is Apple Pay and Google Pay can be easily enabled, without having to change the payment method on the concrete5 site.
+A benefit of Stripe Checkout over this payment method is Apple Pay and Google Pay can be easily enabled, without having to change the payment method on the Concrete CMS site.
 Arguably, customers may also trust entering their credit card details into a branded Stripe checkout, rather than directly into a website.

 The main benefit of this Stripe Elements payment method is the simplicity of the credit card field/form, as that a customer never leaves the website to complete a transaction.